abhi3700/eosio_tropium_contracts/tropiumstake/ReadMe.md

 warning: transaction executed locally, but may not be confirmed by the network yet         ]
 ```
 	- Here, the patient loses all its staked tokens to Doctor.

+## TODO
+* [ ] the auth table data ownership is transferred from new doctor to contract itself. as the verification is done.
+  - transfer back to the new doctor by an ACTION owndata(), only then the doctor is added to the admins list.